 Attended an alumni function for my small college, at the Taubman Art Museum in Roanoke with a former housemate.
 It was so nice to see Laura, and to see that her post-separation life is gaining a shape it maybe always should have had.

-I plan to add links here to my other — long-neglected — blog, the one focused on my fiction.
-I’m currently working through a book program called DIY MFA, and will be posting on the other blog my answers to exercises from the program . . . assuming I can actually get into my other blog.
-I haven’t touched it in a couple of years.
-Yikes.
+I plan to eventually add links here to my other — long-neglected — blog, the one focused on my fiction.
+I’m currently working through a program called DIY MFA, and am working on a third book as well as some historical-fiction short stories.

 And Taz made the official decision to attend Emory & Henry College next fall.
 He’ll be majoring in history (with an intent to teach), and if all goes well, will be running cross-country for the Wasps.
 We’re so proud.